Sir John Eden, 2nd Baronet

-Sir John Eden, 2nd Baronet (1677–1728) was a British politician who sat in the House of Commons from 1713 to 1727.
+Sir John Eden, 2nd Baronet (Bap.
+11 September 1677 – 2 May 1728) was a British politician who sat in the House of Commons from 1713 to 1727.

 Eden was the eldest son of Sir Robert Eden, 1st Baronet, of West Auckland and his wife Margaret Lambton, daughter of John Lambton of Durham and was baptized on 11 September 1677.
 He matriculated at Queen's College, Oxford on 25 February 1695.
-He married Catherine Shafto, daughter of Mark Shafto of Whitworth, county Durham on 31 January 1715 and was given Windlestone Hall on the occasion.
+He married Catherine Shafto, his 3rd Cousin once removed and daughter of Mark Shafto of Whitworth, county Durham on 31 January 1715 and was given Windlestone Hall on the occasion.